From our councillors: Public transport challenges

 Free buses across Greater Christchurch invoke suggestions of greater patronage, reduced pollution and less congestion – all things we’re striving towards, but which we must achieve in a different and sustainable way.

 Encouraging greater patronage through better and more frequent service at a reasonable cost is the key challenge facing the Greater Christchurch public transport system, and is what the community told us they wanted when the Regional Public Transport Plan was consulted on.
 It is the ‘how’ that is the real question.

 An entirely free public transport network is unlikely, simply because somebody has to pay.
 The roughly $85 million cost to run the network each year is currently funded by government subsidy, rates and fares.

 ‘Free’ in terms of no fares for passengers might also mean no extra government subsidy, landing a significant cost on ratepayers in the areas where the services run, regardless of whether they use the service.

 Even with the current funding model and fare revenue, there is simply not enough money to beef up services, let alone run them for free.

-But with stronger funding or a different economic model, we could potentially trial a free route – we know that when buses have been fare free for people to attend some events, for example for the recent car-free day, there has been good patronage.
-But even these free rides get paid for by someone – that is, either the general ratepayers or the government pick up the tab.
+But with stronger funding or a different economic model, we could potentially trial a free route.
+We know that when buses have been fare free for people to attend some events, such as the recent car-free day, there has been good patronage.
+But even these free rides get paid for by someone – that is, either general ratepayers or the government pick up the tab.

 So if we are ruling out ‘free’ across the board, how are we going to increase patronage and continue to develop the service?